martincochran/score-minion/README.md

 score-minion
 ============

-Score reporter for Ultimate tournaments that determines scores from tweets
+Score reporter for ultimate frisbee tournaments that determines scores from tweets

+Author: Martin Cochran